TileDB-Inc/TileDB-ML/examples/serverless/pytorch/README.md

 <a href="https://tiledb.com"><img src="https://github.com/TileDB-Inc/TileDB/raw/dev/doc/source/_static/tiledb-logo_color_no_margin_@4x.png" alt="TileDB logo" width="400"></a>

 This is an end to end example of how to ingest training data, train a model and use it for predictions serverless-ly, by employing UDFs on TileDB-Cloud.
-In this example, we work on the popular mnist dataset.
+In this example, we work on the popular mnist dataset with TileDB-ML API for dense arrays, i.e., data and labels will be stored as dense TileDB arrays.
 Firstly, we ingest all training images and labels in TileDB arrays and register them on TileDB-Cloud.
 We continue by serverless-ly train a model for image classification and save (and register) it as a TileDB array on TileDB-Cloud, and finally, we serverless-ly get some predictions using the trained model.
 In case you want to run the example, you will need a TileDB-Cloud account as described
 [here](https://docs.tiledb.com/cloud/tutorials/start-here).
 After signing up, you should export your username and password as environmental variables (**TILEDB_USER_NAME**, **TILEDB_PASSWD**), in order to run ingestion, model training and prediction UDFs.
 Moreover,